 Image by Nico Tondini Getty Images

 This 17th-century villa and garden was named after 19th-century antiquarian art collector Stefano Bardini (1836–1922), who bought it in 1913 and restored its ornamental medieval garden.
 It has all the features of a quintessential Tuscan garden, including artificial grottoes, orangery, marble statues and fountains.
-The villa houses two small museums: Museo Pietro Annigoni, with works by Italian painter Pietro Annigoni (1910–88), and Museo Roberto Capucci, showcasing Capucci-designed haute couture.
+Inside the villa, the small Museo Pietro Annigoni displays works by Italian painter Pietro Annigoni (1910–88).
 End with city views from the romantic roof terrace.